 Azure Quick Review (azqr) scans your resources with 2 types of recommendations:

-ResourceTypes: a list of impacted resource types.
+ResourceTypes: Summary of impacted resource types.

-OutOfScope: a list of resources that were not scanned.
+OutOfScope: Resources that were not scanned.

 > By default, Azure Quick Review (azqr) obfuscates the Subscription Ids in the output to ensure the protection of sensitive information and maintain data privacy and security.
 If you want to display the Subscription Ids without obfuscation, you can use the --mask=false flag when executing the tool.